 DISCOVERY CRUISE ON RIVIÈRE MALBAIE

 Explore the heart of Hautes-Gorges-de-la-Rivière-Malbaie National Park on board a riverboat during a ninety-minute cruise on Rivière Malbaie, accompanied by a park warden/naturalist.

 There are a number of departures each day in addition to a dusk cruise in July and August.
 Dusk is often the best time to see wildlife and to admire the play of light on the rocky cliffs.
 The boat can accomodate 48 passengers; reservations are recommended.

-Runs from mid-May to mid-October.
+Surrounded by sea, mountains and the great outdoors, Baie Saint-Paul has long been a popular destination for artists and has managed to largely preserve its cultural heritage including its more than 85 century-old homes.
 Be sure to take a stroll down its narrow streets lined with quaint boutiques and art galleries.

+This picturesque 11 km by 5 km island is located in the St. Lawrence River just off the Charlevoix coast, across from Baie Saint-Paul.
 The island has preserved its rural charm and serenity.
 Beached schooners - remnants of a past age - dot the coast.
 A tour of the island (21km) by car or bicycle is the best way to discover its beauty.